 Giving and receiving directions in English can be challenging for many English learners.
 Whether you are travelling in an English-speaking country, telling a colleague how to get from the train station to your office or helping some lost tourists in your city, it is essential that you use the correct prepositions in your directions as any mistakes might lead to a wrong turn.

-In this week’s Intrepid English blog, we will look at some of the most common direction phrases in English.
+In this week’s Intrepid English blog (and podcast), we will look at some of the most common direction phrases in English.
 Try to memorise the correct preposition or prepositions within each phrase.

 1. Next to